PedroGomesIO/PedroGomesIO/README.md

 ### Hi there, I'm Jesse - aka [codeSTACKr][website] 👋

-## I'm a Husband, Father, Developer, and Teacher!
+## I'm a Software Developer and Infosec enthusiast!
 - 🔭 I’m currently working on a [VS Code Course][website]!
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators